-Maha Bandha word is derived from the Sanskrit language.
-Maha means Great and Bandha is called a Lock.
-Hatha Yoga Pradipika mentions Bandha as a compulsory daily practice to attain the highest mode of Yogic practices.
+Maha Bandha word came from the Sanskrit language.
+Maha means great, and Bandha stands for a Lock.
+Hatha Yoga Pradipika describes Bandha as a mandatory practice in daily routine to attain the highest level of Yogic life.

-It is a combination of Mool Bandha (root locking), Uddiyana Bandha (abdominal locking) and Jalandhar Bandha (throat locking).
+It is a sequence of three Bandhas, Mool Bandha (root locking), Uddiyana Bandha (abdominal locking), and Jalandhar Bandha (throat locking).

-Maharishi Gherand mentions that a person should be master in it after practising all three Bandhas separately.
-It is an advanced practice which comes later when a Yogi has experience in all three Bandhas.
+Maharishi Gherand mentioned that a person should be a master in this Bandha after practising all three Bandhas.
+It is an advanced practice that comes later when a Yogi has experience in all three Bandhas.

-It should be practised empty stomach early in the morning.
-A person should practice it in the early morning when there is a lot of availability of Prana Vayu or vital force in the environment.
-To practice it, this process is required: –
+The great lock should be practised early in the morning with an empty stomach when there is a lot of availability of Prana Vayu or a vital force in the universe.
+In practising Maha Bandha: –

-- Choose any comfortable sitting posture i.e. Sukhasana, Siddhasana and Padmasana.
+- Sit in any comfortable sitting posture, i.e. Sukhasana, Siddhasana, and Padmasana.

-- Keep straight the spine so the prana is moving freely to the entire body system.
+- Keep straight your back, so the prana moves freely to the entire body system.

-- Place the palms over knees, just relax in posture.
+- Place the palms over the knees and relax in posture.

-- Take a deep breath, fill your lungs with fresh air and exhale fully outside.
+- Take a deep breath, fill the lungs with fresh air and exhale fully outside.

-- Make Kumbhaka or hold the breath outside.
-First make Mool Bandha, second practice Uddiyana Bandha and finally make Jalandhar bandha.
+- Make Kumbhaka or hold your breath outside.
+Firstly make Mool Bandha, second attempt Uddiyana Bandha, and finally practice Jalandhar bandha.

 - Hold the breath for 20 to 30 seconds until it is possible.
-When you need to open the locks please open them one by one starting from Jalandhar Bandha.
+Then, when you need to open the locks, please open them one by one starting from Jalandhar Bandha.

-- Please make sure that breathing is proper, it should not be disturbed.
-If it is required make 3 normal breathing.
+- Please make sure that breathing is proper, and it should not be disturbed.
+If it is required, make three normal breathing.

 Benefits of Maha Bandha

-It brings the workings of all three Bandhas together.
-At the same time, we get all the benefits of practising Mool Bandha, Uddiyana Bandha and Jalandhar Bandha.
-There are so many benefits of Maha Bandha and these are: –
+It brings the efficiency of all three Bandhas together.
+In the meantime, a practitioner attains all the benefits of practising Mool Bandha, Uddiyana Bandha, and Jalandhar Bandha.
+There are many benefits of Maha Bandha, and these are: –

-- Maha Bandha is so effective in awakening Kundalini power.
+- Maha Bandha is excellent in awakening Kundalini Shakti.

-- It nourishes the intestines and they work progressively.
+- It nourishes our intestines, and they work progressively.

-- The endocrine system is very active after practising Maha bandha.
+- The endocrine system is very active after practising this bandha.

-- It reflects on the solar-plexus channel and it is a wonderful practice for gaining a good appetite.
+- It activates the solar-plexus channel, and it is a beautiful practice for gaining a good appetite.

-- It brings complete stability in body and mind.
+- It brings complete equilibrium to the body and mind.

-- It should never practice if the stomach is heavy.
+- Do not practice this bandha if the stomach is heavy.
 It may cause stomach aching.

-- During pregnancy, it is advisable not to practice Maha Bandha.
+- During pregnancy, it is advisable not to attempt Maha Bandha.